They have become very popular in recent times for a numbers of reasons including but not limited to:

 - Providing alternate attachment points for a leash on the back or chest (protecting against chewing on the leash)

-- Allowing the performance of activities like dog tracking, with the use of a tracking harness for example
+- Allowing the performance of working activities and more intense activities, with the use of a a German Shepherd vest like a tactical vest for example

 - Some harnesses allow you to secure a GSD to a car seatbelt